 From that intel, we can determine the best starter target keywords to help guide their marketing strategy.

 Stage 2: Competitive & Industry Analysis

 Objective A: Identify top competitors and marketing strategy effectiveness of each (SEO audits).

 Objective B: Refine & finalize home page keywords, choosing most relevant, popular, and attainable.

-Here is where we evaluate your top competitors for the keywords we determined in the last step.
+Here is where you would evaluate your top competitors for the keywords and key needs we determined your ideal client has in the last step.

 - What types of content are your competitors offering, and how is the market responding to it?